spacetelescope/notebooks/notebooks/COS/README.md

 |LSF|Working with the COS Line Spread Function (LSF)|[LSF.ipynb](https://github.com/spacetelescope/notebooks/blob/master/notebooks/COS/LSF/LSF.ipynb)|[LSF.html](https://spacetelescope.github.io/COS-Notebooks/LSF.html)|
 |Extract|Editing the extraction boxes in a BOXCAR-method spectral extraction file (XTRACTAB)|[Extract.ipynb](https://github.com/spacetelescope/notebooks/blob/master/notebooks/COS/Extract/Extract.ipynb)|[Extract.html](https://spacetelescope.github.io/COS-Notebooks/Extract.html)|

-##### For notebooks with exercises, you can find worked solutions at the end of the notebook.
+##### For Notebooks with exercises, you can find worked solutions at the end of the Notebook.

 <a id = ch2></a>
 ## Basic Requirements

 ### Computer requirements
-We have built these notebooks to be cross-platform compatible; however they have been tested primarily on `Unix` and `Unix`-`like` systems, (i.e. **MacOS** and **Linux**).
+We have built these Notebooks to be cross-platform compatible; however they have been tested primarily on `Unix` and `Unix`-`like` systems, (i.e. **MacOS** and **Linux**).
 As such **Users may encounter issues when run on Windows computers**.
-If you are unable to run a particular notebook from a Windows device, please reach out to us (see [Getting Help](#ch4)) and we will work to fix the problem.
-The first solution to try if the notebooks are failing because of a Windows incompatibility is using the [Windows Sub-System for Linux](https://docs.microsoft.com/en-us/windows/wsl/) (WSL), which will allow you to run a Linux computer environment from your Windows device.
+If you are unable to run a particular Notebook from a Windows device, please reach out to us (see [Getting Help](#ch4)) and we will work to fix the problem.
+The first solution to try if the Notebooks are failing because of a Windows incompatibility is using the [Windows Sub-System for Linux](https://docs.microsoft.com/en-us/windows/wsl/) (WSL), which will allow you to run a Linux computer environment from your Windows device.

-### Downloading the notebooks
+### Downloading the Notebooks

-While you *can* run most of the notebooks with only the `ipynb` file downloaded, it is **highly recommended that you clone this entire repository**.
+While you *can* run most of the Notebooks with only the `ipynb` file downloaded, it is **highly recommended that you clone this entire repository**.
 Specifically, `ViewData.ipynb` cannot run at present without both the file `cos_functions.py` and `ViewData` installed side-by-side in the same directory.
-To clone (which means download, in the language of `git`,) the repository with all the COS notebooks, run the following command from a terminal in the directory where you would like to download the notebook repository.
+To clone (which means download, in the language of `git`,) the repository with all the COS Notebooks, run the following command from a terminal in the directory where you would like to download the Notebook repository.

 ```bash
 git clone https://github.com/spacetelescope/notebooks